li-xirong/w2vvpp/README.md

 # build vocabulary on the training set
 ./do_build_vocab.sh

-# train w2vvpp on tgif-msrvtt10k based on "w2vvpp_resnext101_subspace" config, you can change config name in do_train.sh
+# train w2vvpp on tgif-msrvtt10k based on "w2vvpp_resnext101_subspace" config
+# you can change config name in do_train.sh
 ./do_train.sh

 # test w2vvpp on iacc.3